simoneb/grunt-awsebtdeploy/README.md

 ### Options

 #### options.applicationName
-Required: true
+Required

 Type: `String`

 The name of the Elastic Beanstalk application.

 #### options.environmentName
-Required: true
+Required

 Type: `String`

 The name of the Elastic Beanstalk environment.

 #### options.region
-Required: true
+Required

 Type: `String`

 The name of the AWS region.
 It applies to both S3 buckets and Elastic Beanstalk.

 #### options.sourceBundle
-Required: true
+Required

 Type: `String`

-The path of a valid sourceBundle archive on the file system.
+The path of a [valid](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deployment.source.html) sourceBundle archive on the file system.
-This needs to be created in advance, for instance with `git archive`.
+This needs to be created in advance, for instance with `git archive --format zip`.

 #### options.versionLabel
-Required: false
 Type: `String`

 Default: `option.sourceBundle` file name without the extension

 The label of the application version as it appears in Elastic Beanstalk.

 #### options.accessKeyId
-Required: false
 Type: `String`

 Default: `process.env.process.env.AWS_ACCESS_KEY_ID`

 The AWS access key id.
 If not provided explicitly it is taken from the environment variable.

 #### options.secretAccessKey
-Required: false
 Type: `String`

 Default: `process.env.process.env.AWS_SECRET_ACCESS_KEY`

 The AWS secret access key.
 If not provided explicitly it is taken from the environment variable.

 #### options.wait
-Required: false
 Type: `Boolean`

 Default: `false`

 Specifies whether to wait to terminate until the environment successfully restarts after